Aesica/RMMV/README.md

 - Can save into a specific slot using the SaveInSlot plugin command (advanced)

 Note:  If using YEP_SaveCore, this plugin needs to be placed below it in order for slot 1 locking to work properly!

+**8/20/2019 -1.1**
+- Just a few minor changes nobody will care about.
+I don't even remember, actually!

 ----------------------------------------------------------------------------------------------------------------------